Home » YouTube » Copyright Claims Vs. Copyright Strikes: How They Differ?

 What Does Copyright Mean?

-Copyright refers to the legal right or intellectual property that allows the owner the original rights for the work completed by them.
-Copyright includes various types of work such as music, audio, video, art, books, designs, etc.
+YouTube Copyright refers to the legal right or intellectual property that allows the owner to retain the original rights to the work completed by them.
+Copyright includes various types of work, such as music, audio, video, art, books, and designs.

 So, a copyright owner can legally claim ownership of their work, identify their work, and take desired action if their work/art has been used or published without their consent.